Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/CONTRIBUTING.md

 If you want to run or debug tests in this project, please see our [Test README](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/eventhub/testhub/README.md).

+## Developer Contributing Guide

+For details on developer inner-loop workflow and contributing guide see the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md)

 ## AMQP Dependencies ##
 The Event Hubs library depends on the [rhea-promise](https://github.com/amqp/rhea-promise) library for managing connections, sending and receiving events over the [AMQP](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-complete-v1.0-os.pdf) protocol.